 Dr. Shah said that, in the comfort of your home, you should follow the seasonal routine for spring.
 Choose foods that are high in a pungent taste.
 “Be aware of and consciously set aside time to prepare for the cleanse, remember to slow down, and stock up on the following recommended foods and spices,” Shah said.

 - Bitter greens like kale, dandelion, and spinach

 - Anicent wheat, rice, and quinoa

 - Daikon radish

 - Cumin seeds

 - Carom seeds

-Finally, the greatest benefits of the spring cleanse will come when you “Eat warm, light and well-cooked foods such as soup, favor easy to digest fruits, vegetables, and grains,” said Shah.
+Finally, the greatest benefits of the spring cleanse will come when you “Eat warm, light, and well-cooked foods (such as soup) and favor easy to digest fruits, vegetables, and grains,” said Shah.